 Credit cards are like football players, they all have their strengths and weaknesses, and their efficiency depends on your particular game plan.
 Maximize your potential for rewards by choosing the credit cards that best fit your budget.
 To illustrate, if you have a family of five and spend a lot on groceries, you should probably have a card like the Blue Cash Preferred Card from American Express® in your wallet.
 It offers 6 percent cash back on up to $6,000 a year in groceries.
 Although it has a $75 annual fee, it will pay for itself after you spend $1,250 in groceries.

 If gas is your big expense, you may consider the Pentagon Federal Platinum Rewards Visa Card, which has unlimited 5 percent cash back on gas: a real winner for road warriors.
 However, you need crazy-good credit to qualify, so don’t feel bad if your application is rejected.

 Jump Start Your Points Balance with Generous Sign-up Bonuses

 This works particularly well when you combine several cards within the same rewards program.
-For example, Chase’s Sapphire preferred card offers 40,000 Ultimate Rewards pints after you spend $3,000 in the first three months from the account opening.
+For example, Chase’s Sapphire Preferred card offers 40,000 Ultimate Rewards points after you spend $3,000 in the first three months from the account opening.
 Other cards that work within the Chase’s Ultimate Rewards program and offer their own juicy sign-up bonuses are the Ink and MileagePlus Explorer cards.

 Never Carry a Balance